dilshadmustafa/scabi/README.md

 Introduction
 -------------

-**Scabi** (**Scale**-out **big**-data) is a simple, light-weight cluster computing and storage framework for Big Data processing, Ensemble Machine Learning in pure Java, with Data-driven cluster, Map/Reduce, supports parallel algorithms, Ensemble Machine Learning, Data Ring for any storage Scality, RedHat CephFS, OrangeFS, RedHat Gluster, SeaweedFS, Minio, IBM Cleversafe, etc.
+**Scabi** (**Scale**-out **big**-data) is a simple, light-weight cluster computing and storage framework for Big Data processing, Ensemble Machine Learning and Map/Reduce in pure Java.
+With Scabi's Data-driven cluster, create Ensemble Machine Learning models for super massive datasets, implement iterative and complex Map/Reduce and parallel algorithms and configure Scabi's Data Ring to use any storage: Scality, RedHat CephFS, OrangeFS, RedHat Gluster, SeaweedFS, Minio, IBM Cleversafe, etc.

 > **Objectives:**

 > - Process Petabytes to Exabytes+ of data using billions of massively parallel Scabi Data Units (DU).
 > - Create Ensemble Machine Learning models for super massive data sets with algorithm and ML library of your choice.
+> - Use Data-driven and Compute-driven framework to implement iterative and complex Map/Reduce and parallel algorithms at Web Scale.
 > - Configure Scabi's Data Ring to use storage of your choice: Scality, RedHat CephFS, OrangeFS, RedHat Gluster, SeaweedFS, Minio, IBM Cleversafe, etc.
-> - Use Data-driven and Compute-driven frameworks to implement iterative and complex parallel algorithms, Map/Reduce algorithms at Web Scale.

 ## Architectural Design ##